Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 Use a flat-blade screwdriver to hold the motor rotor to the left and right, and the motor can be restarted.

-Note: The type of pump used in different units is different.
+Note The type of pump used in different chiller units.
 The above method of disassembling and adjusting the pump may not be applicable.

 Phenomenon: The water level alarm indicator flashes and the buzzer alarms.

 1. There is a water shortage in the water tank and the water level is too low.
 Add water to the liquid level switch;